Muldec/stash-wiki/Plugins-&--Scripts.md

 To install a plugin, save them to `%USERPROFILE%\.stash\plugins` on Windows or `/root/.stash/plugins` on Unix systems (Mac, Linux, etc.).
 The `plugins` directory won't exist by default so you will have to create it.
 Once installed, go to the Plugins page in your Stash settings and reload plugins.

+A community-curated repository of scripts and plugins is available here: https://github.com/stashapp/CommunityScripts

 ### List of Plugins

 Category | Plugin | Author | Description